Find the Best Roof Inspectors for Your Business

 Not all roof inspections are the same.
 Understanding the different levels of service helps you request the right one for your needs.

 - Basic or Visual Assessment: Often offered for free by roofing contractors, this is a preliminary evaluation from ground level or a ladder.
 It focuses on obvious, visible damage and is typically used to generate a repair estimate.
-It lacks the depth of a full, documented inspection7.
+It lacks the depth of a full, documented inspection.

 - Detailed Professional Inspection: This is a thorough, hands-on examination performed by a licensed home inspector or a specialized roofing inspector.
 It includes the comprehensive interior and exterior checks listed above and results in a detailed written report with photographs.
 This service typically ranges from $150 to over $500, depending on the roof's size, complexity, and the report's detail.
 It is invaluable for understanding the complete condition of your roof, planning maintenance, or satisfying an insurance company's request7 8.